-How to Convert String to int in Java?
+Java Program to Convert a String to Int

-While operating upon strings, there are times when we need to convert a number represented as a string into an integer type in Java.
-The method generally used to convert String to Integer in Java is parseInt().
+In Java, while operating upon strings, there are times when we need to convert a number represented as a string into an integer type.
+We usually do this because we can operate with a wide flexible set of operations over strings.
+The method generally used to convert String to Integer in Java is parseInt() of String class.

 Variants of parseInt() Method